hpe-dev-incubator/hpe-dev-portal/content/platform/hpe-ezmeral/home.md

 ## Get started with HPE Ezmeral Software

-The HPE Ezmeral Early Access (EEA) program lets developers try new products before they’re released.
-With exemplary training and support provided by HPE, developers get real-time, hands-on experience with new products, features and capabilities to solve advanced data and analytics problems.
-A key element of the EEA program is the feedback we’ll collect from developers, providing input to the product roadmap and helping ensure it continues to evolve with our customers’ needs.
+The HPE Ezmeral Early Access (EEA) program allows you to access soon to be released products – typically in private Beta or Select Availability – with exemplary training and support provided by HPE.
+The goal of the EEA program is to solicit early user feedback, and foster design partnerships with the application development community.
+By signing up, participants get real-time, hands-on experience with next generation capabilities to solve advanced data and analytics problems in hybrid environments.

 The first two products that are available through EEA are:

-* [HPE Ezmeral Data Fabric Software](https://home.hpe-df.com/) – a managed service that provides a fully deployed, configured and managed single global name space to aggregate heterogeneous data stores from a single interface
+* [HPE Ezmeral Data Fabric Software](https://home.hpe-df.com/) – access HPE Ezmeral Data Fabric as a fully managed service.
+Register now for a 300GB instance to try out features and capabilities.

-* [HPE Ezmeral Unified Analytics Software]( https://www.hpe.com/us/en/hpe-ezmeral-unified-analytics.html#EEAUA) (UA) – HPE Ezmeral Unified Analytics Software provides a curated, managed set of popular open-source frameworks targeting workloads in data engineering, large scale data analytics, BI Reporting and exploratory data science, AI, and ML.
+* [HPE Ezmeral Unified Analytics Software]( https://www.hpe.com/us/en/hpe-ezmeral-unified-analytics.html#EEAUA) (UA) – secure, fully managed, open-source software-as-a-service (SaaS) for the data analytics lifecycle that delivers a complete end-to-end solution.

 The following overview videos are available to provide more information on EEA and the first two products: